 You can save some cash by taking public transportation to Newark.
 Use the subways to connect to the Newark AirTrain from any point in Brooklyn, or from Newark to Brooklyn.
 It's the cheapest way to go, and sometimes (for instance on Thanksgiving and other busy holidays) also the fastest.

 AirTrain Newark doesn't take you into Manhattan or Brooklyn.
 It's just a quick ride from (or around) the airport to a dedicated "Rail Transfer Station,” where you then board a regular New Jersey Transit commuter train into New York Pennsylvania Station.
 There are escalators and elevators in case you have heavy luggage.

 The most comfortable way to get to and from Newark is also the most expensive: by taxi or car service.
 It's a long... trip so be prepared to pay for the service.
 You can call a car service or use the green "Boro taxis" to prearrange a pick up to take you to Newark.
 Reserve a day in advance, or two days during the holidays.

-If you're not up for using an app, you can go old school and call one of the car services listed in slide No. 1—those services also go to and from Brooklyn to Newark Airport.
+If you're not up for using an app, you can go old school and call one of the car services—those services also go to and from Brooklyn to Newark Airport.

 Drive and Park

 If you've rented a car during your stay, you can always pick it up at Newark Liberty, which is conveniently located on the New Jersey Turnpike (Interstate 95).
 Or you may prefer to just drive to Newark and park your car, but be aware that you will need to pay for parking at the airport